Generic Name: dactinomycin (dak-tin-oh-MYE-sin) (Intravenous route)

 This medicine is very toxic and can cause severe damage to your skin, eyes, nose, throat, or lungs.
 The medicine must not come into contact with your skin, eyes, or any other part of your body.
-If any of the medicine does get in the eyes, wash the eyes with water, normal saline, or a balanced salt irrigating eye solution for at least 15 minutes and check with your doctor right away.
-If any of the medicine does get in your skin, wash the affected part with water for at least 15 minutes while removing contaminated clothes and shoes.
+If any of the medicine does get into the eyes, wash them with water, normal saline, or a balanced salt irrigating eye solution for at least 15 minutes and check with your doctor right away.
+If any of the medicine does get on your skin, wash the affected part with water or apply ice for at least 15 minutes while removing contaminated clothes and shoes.
 Check with your doctor right away.
 The contaminated clothes should be destroyed and shoes must be cleaned thoroughly before using it again.

-It is very important that your doctor check you closely while you or your child are receiving this medicine.
-This is to make sure that this medicine is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress closely while receiving this medicine to make sure it is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

-This medicine may increase your risk of having other tumors (including leukemia).
+This medicine may increase your risk of having other cancer (including leukemia).
 Talk with your doctor if you have concerns about this.

 While you are being treated with dactinomycin, and after you stop treatment with it, do not have any live vaccines without your doctor's approval.
 Dactinomycin may lower your body's resistance, and there is a chance you might get the infection the immunization is meant to prevent.
 In addition, other persons living in your household should not take oral polio vaccine since there is a chance they could pass the polio virus on to you.
 Also, avoid persons who have taken oral polio vaccine within the last several months.
 Do not get close to them, and do not stay in the same room with them for very long.
 If you cannot take these precautions, you should consider wearing a protective face mask that covers the nose and mouth.